The Conveyancing Foundation

 • Direct project funding for charities (grants support individual fundraisers, not charity operations)

-• Organizations that are not registered charities
+• Organisations that are not registered charities

 • Individuals not undertaking active fundraising activities